Cyoda-platform/lms-loan-management/src/main/resources/functional_requirements/LMS_SPECIFICATION.md

 * **As a** Peter, the Payment Processor,
 * **I want to** manually record a payment received from a borrower against a specific loan.
 * **So that** the funds can be accurately captured and allocated to the borrower's outstanding balance.
 * **Acceptance Criteria:**
   1. Given I am viewing an ACTIVE loan,
-     When I use the "Record Payment" action and enter a payment amount and a value date,
-     And I click "Submit",
+     When I use the "Record Payment" action and enter a payment amount and a value date, And I click "Submit",
      Then the system shall create a new Payment entity in the CAPTURED state, associated with the correct loan.
   2. Given a new payment has been CAPTURED,
-     Then the system shall automatically attempt to match it, transitioning it to MATCHED.
+     Then the system shall automatically evaluate if the payment matches to an active loan:
+     - If the loan exists and is active, the payment transitions to MATCHED.
+     - If the loan does not exist or is not active, the payment transitions to UNMATCHED for manual resolution.
   3. Given a payment is MATCHED,
      Then the system shall automatically allocate the funds (interest first, then principal) and transition it to ALLOCATED.
   4. Given a payment is ALLOCATED,
      Then the system shall post the sub-ledger entries, update the loan's balances, and transition the payment to POSTED.
+  5. Given a payment is UNMATCHED,
+     Then a user can manually match it to a loan or return the payment to the payer.

 **User Story 5: View Payment History**